NipunSGeeTH/MoraSpirit-countdown/README.md

 # 🕒 MoraSpirit 2026 Countdown Timer

-A simple web countdown timer for the upcoming **MoraSpirit SpiritX 2026** event.
+A simple web countdown timer for the upcoming **MoraSpirit MoraSpirit 2026** event.

 This project uses only:
 - `index.html`